litterat/litterat/100DaysOfCode.md

 }
 ```

-In this case the use defines a bridge like:
+In this case the user defines a bridge like:

 ```java
 class UnmodifiableLinkedListBridge implements DataBridge<String[],List<String>> {